amfauzn/Nusantara-Civilizations/README.md

 - The Philippines (Mindanao and Visayas)

 ### Mandala
 The mandala is a model for describing the patterns of diffuse political power in Southeast Asian history, when local power was more important than the central leadership.
 It is employed to denote traditional Southeast Asian political formations, such as federation of kingdoms or vassalized polity under a center of domination.
+(Think of it as an empire).
 - Srivijaya
 - Medang (Mataram)
 - Majapahit